mehdi-lamrani/python-shapes/README.md

           def test_rect()
           def test_circle()
           ```
-          They should include validation or areas and perimeters for each
+          They should include validation or areas and perimeters for each<br>

-          Implement the needed shape classes (Circle is yet missing)
+          - Implement the needed shape classes (Circle is yet missing)<br>
-          implement the tests
+          - implement the tests<br>
-          run the tests with pytest (failure)
+          - run the tests with pytest (failure)<br>
-          implement the calculation methods in the targeted classes
+          - implement the calculation methods in the targeted classes<br>
-          run the tests with pytest (success)
+          - run the tests with pytest (success)<br>